plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 The above examples would allow you to not only split the traffic and see the difference between the paid and organic posts but also the results of the individual posts such as the paid campaign you're having for Black Friday sale or the organic post you published about the announcement for the new season.

-### Analyze influencers, affiliate partners and other creators you're working with
+### Analyze influencers, affiliates and creators you're sponsoring

 UTM tags are useful in the world of affiliate marketing, influencer marketing and other sponsorships such as when sponsoring a specific newsletter.

 You could tag all of the links they post with their unique UTM tags so you can not only figure out what results they drive and what ROI (return on investment) they get you, but also compare them to each other to understand which deliver the best value for you and which may make sense to sponsor again.

-### Analyze your guest blogging or content syndication campaigns
+### Analyze your guest blogging and content syndication campaigns

 In content marketing, people do many guest blogging and content syndication campaigns.
 Some of these are hard to track as some websites don't send a referral header.
 UTM tags are a solution to these.

 Simply tag all the links in the different guest posts and other syndication activities to be able to see how many clicks and other results they drive.

-## Best practices for UTM tag and other things to know
+## Best practices for UTM tags and other things to know

-### Plausible merges UTM tags that are identical to referral sources in the "Top Sources" report
+### Plausible merges UTM tags that are identical to referral sources

 In the "Top Sources" report in the Plausible Analytics dashboard, within the "All" tab we merge any identical sources.
 So for instance clicks that you get untagged from Twitter are labeled with a referral source Twitter.
 In addition to that, if you tag some links that you share on Twitter with the `utm_source=Twitter` we will merge them alongside other Twitter clicks in the "All" tab.
 This is in order to make it easier for you to keep track and get a nicer overview.